San Juan Bautista, California: Geography

 According to the United States Census Bureau, the city has a total area of 0.8 sqmi, all land.

 The Gabilán Range is to the south of San Juan Bautista.
 The San Andreas Fault runs through San Juan Bautista.
-Fremont Peak, overlooking the town of San Juan, is open to the public as Fremont Peak State Park.
+The summit of Fremont Peak, overlooking the town of San Juan, is open to the public as Fremont Peak State Park.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, San Juan Bautista has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.